← Back to wiki

 Why It Matters for Longevity

-Increased green vegetable intake is associated with 14% reduced risk of type 2 diabetes per 1.15 servings per day (Carter et al., 2010, PMID 20724400).
-Higher cruciferous and green leafy intake specifically reduces subclinical atherosclerosis in older adults -- an effect not seen with other vegetable types (Blekkenhorst et al., 2018, PMID 29263778).
+Increased green vegetable intake is associated with 14% reduced risk of type 2 diabetes per 1.15 servings per day (Carter et al., 2010, BMJ).
+Cruciferous and green leafy vegetable intake specifically reduces subclinical atherosclerosis in older adults — an effect not seen with other vegetable types, confirming that greens provide unique cardiovascular benefits beyond general vegetable intake (Blekkenhorst et al., 2018, J Am Heart Assoc).
 Chlorophyll, the pigment responsible for the green color, contains magnesium at its center and may have anti-mutagenic properties.

 Deeper Dives